CatalogueOfLife/xcol/GRIN/readme.md

 # About GRIN

-CAB directories has 16 files,on table the ones beeing considered to get a list are consideredn below
+GRIN provides a [CAB directory](https://npgsweb.ars-grin.gov/gringlobal/downloads/default) for download.
+The directory has 16 files, but only on 5 are considered to create the COLDP checklist archive, detailes are avialable on the folowing table:

 | file name | checklist |
 | ------------- | ------------- |